Health Library

 Quitting

-According to the American Heart Association, eliminating smoking not only reduces the risk of coronary heart disease, but also reduces the risk of repeat heart attacks and death by heart disease by 50 percent.
-Research also indicates that smoking cessation is crucial in the management of many contributors to heart attack, including atherosclerosis, thrombosis, coronary artery disease, and cardiac arrhythmias.
+According to the American Heart Association, stopping smoking not only reduces the risk of coronary heart disease, but also reduces the risk of repeat heart attacks and death by heart disease by 50%.
+Research also shows that stopping smoking is important in preventing many causes of a heart attack, including atherosclerosis, thrombosis, coronary artery disease and cardiac arrhythmias.

-Quitting smoking is both a mental and a physical undertaking.
+Quitting smoking is hard—both mentally and physically.
 Mentally, you should be ready and relatively stress-free.
 Physically, you need to commit to exercising daily and getting plenty of sleep.
 A person trying to quit must overcome two obstacles: a physical addition to nicotine and a habit.
 The American Academy of Otolaryngology and the American Lung Association offer the following tips to help users quit using tobacco products:

-In some cases, smokers benefit from nicotine replacement products to help break their smoking habit.
-Nicotine replacement products continue to give smokers nicotine to meet their nicotine craving.
-However, the benefit of nicotine replacement products is the elimination of tars and poisonous gases that cigarettes emit.
-Pregnant or nursing women and people with other medical conditions should consult with their physician before using any nicotine replacement products.
+In some cases, smokers can use nicotine replacement products to help break their smoking habit.
+Nicotine replacement products continue to give smokers nicotine to meet their nicotine craving while getting rid of the tars and poisonous gases that cigarettes give off.
+Pregnant or nursing women and people with other medical conditions should ask their doctor before using any nicotine replacement products.
 Some examples of nicotine replacement products include:

 • Nicotine patch - an over-the-counter patch applied to the upper body once a day that releases a steady dosage of nicotine to help reduce the urge to smoke.

-• Nicotine inhaler or nasal spray - a prescription nicotine replacement product that releases nicotine to help reduce withdrawal symptoms (requires a physician's approval before use).
+• Nicotine inhaler or nasal spray - a prescription nicotine replacement product that releases nicotine to help reduce withdrawal symptoms (requires a doctor's approval before use).

 Reviewed By Jen Gronauer, RT